Businesses and Professions

 (5) Use of a land surveyor's stamp in violation of § 5-8.1-12;

-(6) Violation of any of the provisions of this chapter or chapter 5-84;
+(6) Violation of any of the provisions of this chapter or chapter 84 of this title;

 (7) Suspension or revocation of the right to practice land surveying before any state or before any other country or jurisdiction;

-(8) Conviction of or pleading guilty or nolo contendere to any felony or to any crime of, or an act constituting a crime of, forgery, embezzlement, obtaining money under the false pretenses, bribery, larceny, extortion, conspiracy to defraud, or any other similar offense or offenses involving moral turpitude, in a court of competent jurisdiction of this state or any other state or of the federal government;
+(8) Conviction of or pleading guilty or nolo contendere to any felony or to any crime of, or an act constituting a crime of, forgery, embezzlement, obtaining money under false pretenses, bribery, larceny, extortion, conspiracy to defraud, or any other similar offense, in a court of competent jurisdiction of this state or any other state or of the federal government;

 (1) Any person may prefer charges of fraud, deceit, gross negligence, incompetence, or misconduct against any applicant or registrant.
 In addition, the department or board may, on its own motion, investigate the conduct of an applicant or registrant of the board, and may in appropriate cases file a written statement of charges with the secretary of the board.
 The charges shall be in writing and shall be sworn to by the person or persons making them and shall be filed with the board of land surveyors.
 All charges, unless dismissed by the director as unfounded or trivial, shall be heard by the director within three (3) months after the date on which they were referred.